2024年4月5日

 The third environmental change was just before the 21st century, when web browsers became widespread and Google search engines became available to everyone.
 And today, as we all know, the barrier between foreign languages and Japanese is gradually disappearing.
 However, the biggest change I have experienced so far is the change that has occurred in the past year.
 Yes, in the research field related to us, the sudden spread of generative AI including Chat-GPT has had an enormous impact.
 It seems that the research methodology itself has changed completely.

-Just as the spread of the Internet has transformed business, as advances in measurement technology have transformed physics and astronomy, and as statistics and big data have transformed quantitative research methods in economics and marketing, new technologies are always transforming approaches to research.
-Moreover, over the past year, generative AI has transformed our world of research, including the field of qualitative research.
+Just as the spread of the internet transformed business, advancements in measurement technology changed physics and astronomy, and statistics and big data altered quantitative research methods in economics and marketing, new technologies have always revolutionized our approach to research.
+Furthermore, generative AI has transformed our research world, including qualitative research areas, in the past year alone.

-Of course, training generative AI requires huge costs and data, and generative AI's output often contains "lies" called hallucinations.
-However, students and researchers who have conducted research activities in a certain field will not be able to survive unless they master low-threshold cutting-edge technology such as generative AI.
-In cutting-edge research fields, a large amount of results are published much faster than the speed at which humans can read.
+Of course, training generative AI requires enormous costs and data, and the output of generative AI often contains "lies" known as hallucination.
+However, students and researchers who have conducted a certain level of research in a particular field will not survive unless they can master cutting-edge technologies with a low barrier to entry, such as generative AI.
+This is because in cutting-edge research fields, a large volume of results are published at a much faster pace than humans can read.

-Of course, beginners need to realize what kind of lies are contained in the information generated by generative AI.
-Fortunately, our university announced guidelines for the use of generative AI in April 2023, and I think it was wise to promote its active use.
-I hope that new initiatives will be taken in future research at CUC Research Institute.
-Of course, I used Microsoft Copilot to put this article together.
-It is a tool that helps me improve my abilities!
+Of course, beginners need to experience firsthand the kinds of falsehoods that can be found in the information generated by generative AI.
+Fortunately, our university was wise to publish guidelines for the use of generative AI in April 2023 and to actively promote its use.
+I hope that new initiatives will be undertaken in future research at CUC Research Institute.
+In compiling this paper, I naturally used Microsoft Copilot.
+It's a tool that enhances my abilities!